 The TMT Primary Mirror System has successfully passed the Final Design Review.
 Shown are TMT optics and system engineers and the international review committee in Pasadena, 7/26/2018.
 Image Credit: TMT International Observatory/Fred Kamphues

-The secondary mirror reflects the light from the f/1 primary mirror and converts it to an f/15 beam for the science instruments.
-The mirror is 3.1 meters (10 feet) in diameter, as large as the primary mirrors of many telescopes currently in use.
+The secondary mirror reflects the light from the primary mirror and converts it to an f/15 beam for the science instruments.
+The mirror is 3.1 meters (10 feet) in diameter, as large as the primary mirrors of many observatory telescopes currently in use.

 It will be mounted in a steel mirror cell that contains the axial and lateral supports for the mirror.
-The mirror cell is held in alignment in the telescope by a hexapod positioning system that can move and tilt the secondary mirror in all degrees of freedom.
+The mirror cell is held in alignment in the telescope by a hexapod positioning system that can move and tilt the secondary mirror in five degrees of freedom.

 The tertiary mirror must be able to switch among the science instruments rapidly and precisely, and it must be able to track in two axes to keep the beam aligned with the instrument as the telescope changes zenith angle.
 One of these axes (the “rotation” axis) is coincident with the primary mirror optical axis, and the other (the “tilt” axis) is perpendicular to that axis.